CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#path_filestat_set_times" name="path_filestat_set_times"></a>`__wasi_path_filestat_set_times()`

-Adjusts the timestamps of a file by path.
+Adjust the timestamps of a file or directory.

 Note: This is similar to `utimensat` in POSIX.